rust-lang/book/src/ch12-04-testing-the-librarys-functionality.md

 </Listing>

-Notice that we need to define an explicit lifetime `'a` in the signature of `search` and use that lifetime with the `contents` argument and the return value.
+Now let’s discuss why we need to define an explicit lifetime `'a` in the signature of `search` and use that lifetime with the `contents` argument and the return value.
 Recall in [Chapter 10][ch10-lifetimes]<!-- ignore --> that the lifetime parameters specify which argument lifetime is connected to the lifetime of the return value.
 In this case, we indicate that the returned vector should contain string slices that reference slices of the argument `contents` (rather than the argument `query`).

 In other words, we tell Rust that the data returned by the `search` function will live as long as the data passed into the `search` function in the